Merced in Merced County, California — The American West (Pacific Coastal)

 Categories. • Asian Americans • War, World II •

 Credits.
-This page was last revised on August 5, 2018.
+This page was last revised on January 8, 2019.
 This page originally submitted on September 9, 2011, by Barry Swackhamer of San Jose, California.
-This page has been viewed 652 times since then and 37 times this year.
-Photos: 1, 2, 3. submitted on September 9, 2011, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 673 times since then and 15 times this year.
+Last updated on January 7, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3. submitted on September 9, 2011, by Barry Swackhamer of San Jose, California.